Clastify logo

 Image

-Large polymers usually need digestion before they can cross membranes.
-Internal and external digestion may look different, but both do the same job: turning another organism’s macromolecules into usable building blocks.
+Large polymers usually have to be digested before they can cross membranes.
+So internal and external digestion may look different, but they serve the same basic purpose: turning another organism’s macromolecules into usable building blocks.

 All organisms respire carbon compounds